Seniors and Assisted Living

 Sandra, a widow, lost her leg to a gunshot along with her home.
 Our Lord provided her a new walk in him, a new life in His church, and a new beginning at Independence Hall.
 The weekly Bible study begun 22 years ago in her tiny apartment is only a small part of the ongoing ministry at Independence Hall today.

-Sunday mornings will bring tears to your eyes as you see these special seniors* using all means possible to worship with the saints.
+Sunday mornings will bring tears to your eyes as you see these special seniors doing whatever is necessary to worship at Impact.
 They pour out of church vans and buses, Metrolift, city buses and vehicles of our members.
-You see them enter in manual and motorized wheelchairs, on walkers, bending over canes, or on the arm of one of our people who love seniors.
+You see them enter in manual and motorized wheelchairs, on walkers, bending over canes, or on the arm of a member.

 Senior moments at Impact are truly precious ones – God-ordained moments that bring blessings to all.